JimDuggan/EPE/ABM/README.md

 "An agent is an autonomous computational individual or object with particular properties and actions.
 Agent-based modelling is a form of computational modelling whereby a phenonenon is modelled in terms of agents and their interactions."
 </p>

 This page presents a number of different agent-based models that are implemented in NetLogo.
-These are:

-1. The Door Colour Models, which models the spread of a fad/fashion in a neighbourhood, namely, the door colour of dwellings.

 ### 1. The Door Colour Models